AmandaRekonwith/Screeps-AI/README.md

-# Currently working on:
+# Currently working on (As of 10/5/2018):
-1. Implementing terminal usage.
-2. A 'scavenger' worker job role.
-3. Harvesting mineral resources.
-4. Switching to typescript.
-5. Improving statistics logging.
-6. Fleshing out the wiki description of how this all is supposed to function.
+1. Creating a new worker type Overseer, that assumes one of the roles currently being done by the 'Stationary' creep role.
+2. Building a system whereby the mineral and resource creeps are spawned right next to their work locations, and thereby can continually renew themselves.

 # Screeps-AI
 <img src="http://cdn.akamai.steamstatic.com/steam/apps/464350/header.jpg?t=1494837632">